Deel, Inc.: History

-By the end of 2024, Deel had acquired 11 companies including payroll and bookkeeping software company Zeitgold; HR software company Roots; Australian-based payroll company Paygroup; immigration startup Legalpad; Capbase, a 'people development' startup based in Munich, Germany; Zavvy, Payspace, an African-based payroll engine; IT device management service Hofy; London-based money transfer service Atlantic Money; compensation management startup Assemble; and Safeguard Global's payroll division.
+By the end of 2025, Deel had acquired 13 companies including payroll and bookkeeping software company Zeitgold; Human resources software company Roots; Australian-based payroll company Paygroup; immigration startup Legalpad; Capbase, a 'people development' startup based in Munich, Germany; Zavvy, Payspace, an African-based payroll engine; IT device management service Hofy; London-based money transfer service Atlantic Money; compensation management startup Assemble; and Safeguard Global's payroll division.

 A federal RICO lawsuit filed in January 2025 against Deel accuses the company of flouting anti-money laundering regulations and facilitating the evasion of U.S. sanctions against Russia.
 The lawsuit stems from a court-appointed receiver seeking to recover damages from an SEC case against Brent Seaman of Surge Capital Ventures.
 While the complaint alleges Deel violated certain Florida licensing requirements, it acknowledges the company has since obtained proper licensing in the state.
-Deel denies any wrongdoing, and in January 2025 filed a Motion to Dismiss, calling the lawsuit baseless, and "a coordinated effort by a major investor in Deel’s primary competitor".
+Deel denies any wrongdoing, and in January 2025 filed a motion to dismiss, calling the lawsuit baseless, and "a coordinated effort by a major investor in Deel’s primary competitor".
 Deel continues to expand its compliance efforts through its DPayments subsidiary, which has obtained 26 state licenses for money transmission as of early 2025.
 Deel has not been accused of any wrongdoing by the SEC.
 On August 19, 2025, the United States District Court for the Southern District of Florida granted Deel's motion to dismiss the lawsuit, and ruled that the case was closed.

-In February 2025, CEO Alex Bouaziz stated that Deel was preparing for a potential initial public offering, saying the company was "getting ready to go out, potentially next year or a bit later."
+In February 2025, CEO Alex Bouaziz stated that Deel was preparing for a potential IPO, saying the company was "getting ready to go out, potentially next year or a bit later."